rwinkhart/sshyp/README.md

 Support for additional environments, such as MacOS and OpenBSD, is coming soon.

 Extensions are available in the [sshyp-labs](https://github.com/rwinkhart/sshyp-labs) repository.

-Bash completions can be enabled by installing your distribution's "bash-completion" package and restarting your terminal.

 # Building
 A packaging script is included in the root directory of the repo in order to package sshyp for your distribution.
 To package sshyp from source, simply run: